 Blueberry Bran Muffins

 Butter 12 standard-size muffin cups liberally.
 Fill each to the very top with batter.
 Scatter the tops of the muffins with the pecan pieces, if desired.
 Bake for 35 minutes or until the tops are firm and slightly brown.
 Let cool for 15 minutes before removing muffins from tins.
 Serve warm or cover and store at room temperature for up to 3 days.

-While I love the subtle sweetness of coconut oil for this recipe, if you'd rather use canola or vegetable oil, feel free.
+- While I love the subtle sweetness of coconut oil for this recipe, if you'd rather use canola or vegetable oil, feel free.

-I use frozen blueberries because they're readily available year-round.
+- I use frozen blueberries because they're readily available year-round.
 Do not thaw them before using — fold them in just as they are.